Curriculum Detail

 Prerequisite: Ceramics I

-This class is geared toward students who wish to take their art-making to the next level by honing their technical skills and developing their voices as artists.
-In Junior Portfolio*, students will learn and apply the real-world skills needed to develop a body of work and its presentation in the form of a portfolio.
-Although a year-long course, the course takes students through three trimesters focusing on different aspects of portfolio development: Drawing/Design, Personal Voice, and Presentation.
-This class is intended for eleventh graders who can. utilize their portfolios in the college application process and would provide a strong base for the twelfth-grade Pinnacle* art class, Senior Studio Art*.
+This class is geared toward students who wish to take their art-making to the next level by refining their technical skills and developing their expressive artistic voices as artists.
+In Honors Portfolio students will learn and apply the real-world skills needed to develop a cohesive body of work and its presentation in the form of a portfolio.
+This class is intended for eleventh graders who can utilize their portfolios in the college application process and would provide a strong base for the twelfth-grade Pinnacle* art class, Senior Studio Art*.

-Prerequisite: Advanced study in art electives.
-Drawing/Design is recommended.
+Prerequisite: Advanced study in art electives beyond 2D Studio Foundations class

 Requires Department Chair Approval